Atul2711/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer
-Simple algorithm visualizer built using html, javascript.
+Simple algorithm visualizer built using html,css and javascript.
 ## Give it a whirl :https://atul2711.github.io/Algorithm-Visualizer/

 ## Overview: